Best Multi-Cookers 2025

 Pros

-Huge Instant Pot recipe ecosystem with tested timings
+Huge Instant Pot recipe community

 Cons